ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 ![Robot navigating Open Challenge](./docs/resources/lidar_image_open.png)\
 *Figure: Example of robot sensing walls and navigating the field.*

 The Open Challenge requires the robot to complete three laps around the arena without touching the walls.
-The driving direction is randomized at the start, so relying on pre-programmed movements is not feasible
+The driving direction is randomised at the start, so relying on pre-programmed movements is not feasible

-The robot determines which direction to turn by analyzing the walls detected around it.
+The robot determines which direction to turn by analysing the walls detected around it.
 The algorithm works as follows:

 1. **Check for empty walls:**